 multiple computers, usually via Network Address Translation (NAT).
-You must modify the NAT configuration of your router, modem or firewall to route connections to port 8073 of your public IP address to whatever local IP address was assigned to your Beagle (port mapping).
+You must modify the NAT configuration of your router to route connections to port 8073 of your public IP address to whatever local IP address was assigned to your Beagle (port mapping).
 To do this you'll need the network information provided using the methods described below.
 The other issue is that port mapping requires the local IP address of your